-The short film is a cinematic form that is typically under 30 minutes in length.
-Short films are often experimental and explore the boundaries of filmmaking with techniques such as animation, live action, or stop motion.
+A short film is a cinematic form that is typically under 30 minutes in length.
+Short films are often experimental and explore the boundaries of filmmaking with techniques such as animation, live-action, or stop motion.

 The term ‘short’ refers to the way these films are viewed – they have been historically shown before or between features in theaters and other venues.